codymarshall94/pkfit/README.md

 ## About the Project   ![information](https://user-images.githubusercontent.com/43764448/192064555-7b4b82b5-8618-49c5-900f-fca9c5bc3a8a.png)

-A PWA that generates a workout specific to parkour and the users goals.
+A web app that generates a workout specific to parkour and the users goals.
 This project was built with the intent to allow coaches and parkour practitioners to get a workout within seconds.
 With a very simple and intuitive layout, there is no guessing.

 ### Tech Stack  ![settings](https://user-images.githubusercontent.com/43764448/192064589-bb41a8b7-9220-48ba-b7ec-d95f90fde13d.png)